Producing slow light in warm alkali vapor using electromagnetically induced transparency: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge financial support from the Army Research Office.
-We deeply appreciate invaluable discussions with Drs.
-Irina Novikova, David Phillips, Ofer Firstenberg, and Ran Finkelstein, and detailed insightful feedback from three anonymous referees.
-We thank Kaleb Campbell, Richard Jackson, Dillon deMedeiros, Brad Worth, Amanda Day, Somaya Madkhaly, Iris Zhang, Peter Harnish, and Jason Barkeloo for help during the initial setup.
-We are indebted to Michael Weeks for electronics help and Jayson Alexander in the Miami University Instrumentation Laboratory for machining critical components.
-We are also indebted to the Dean of the College of Arts and Science at Miami University for providing generous seed funding to our advanced optics and lasers teaching laboratory for undergraduate seniors and first-year Masters' students.
+We acknowledge support by the U. S. Army Research Office under grant number W911NF2110120.
+We appreciate insightful discussions with Drs.
+Irina Novikova, David Phillips, Ofer Firstenberg, and Ran Finkelstein, and detailed invaluable feedback from three anonymous referees.
+We thank Hong Cai, Kaleb Campbell, Richard Jackson, Dillon deMedeiros, Bradley Worth, Amanda Day, Somaya Madkhaly, Yuhong (Iris) Zhang, Peter Harnish, and Jason Barkeloo for help during the initial setup.
+We thank the Miami University Instrumentation Laboratory for crucial help in machining and electronics.
+The authors have no conflicts to disclose.

 $^{\dag}$ These two authors contributed equally.

 $^{*}$ Corresponding author: balis@miamioh.edu